 For each criteria pollutant except carbon monoxide, both primary and secondary standards have been established.
 The primary standards are set at levels that protect public health.
 If the ambient concentrations of those pollutants remain below their primary NAAQS, it is believed that the most sensitive member of the public will not be harmed by breathing the air.
 The secondary standards are set at levels that protect public welfare.
 This means that if concentrations remain below the secondary standards, crops, buildings, etc., will not be damaged.
 Continuously monitoring the air tells us whether or not we are "in compliance" with these standards.--source: Environmental Resource Guide-Air Quality.

 Six monitoring stations are located at different sites throughout the District.
 Additionally, the Mojave Desert AQMD is contracted to the Antelope Valley AQMD to maintain an air monitoring station in Lancaster.
 At these stations, the MDAQMD collects information 24 hours a day, seven days a week on the ambient levels of pollutants, including ozone, particulate matter, nitrogen oxides, sulfur oxides, and carbon monoxide.
 After validation, this data becomes part of a national air quality database, Air Quality System (AQS) that is maintained by the Environmental Protection Agency.
 To find out the location of our monitoring sites, check our air quality forecast map.
+For your information here is the 2018 Annual Network Plan with appendices including the MDAQMD air monitoring site information.

 Ambient air monitoring is an integral part of an effective air quality management system.
 Reasons to collect such data include to: